gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We would like to thank the following community members for making contributions to this release of Gradle.

 - [Shintaro Katafuchi](https://github.com/hotchemi) - Fixed typo in `ShadedJar.java` under `buildSrc`
-- [Jörn Huxhorn](https://github.com/huxi) - Show location in build file for deprecation warning
+- [Jörn Huxhorn](https://github.com/huxi) - Show location in build file for deprecation warning, remove output files when task loses all its source files
 - [Jeff Baranski](https://github.com/jbaranski) - Fix doc bug with turning off daemon in a .bat file
 - [Justin Sievenpiper](https://github.com/jsievenpiper) - Prevent navigating down to JDK classes when detecting the parent test class
 - [Alex Proca](https://github.com/alexproca) - Limit Unix Start Scripts to use POSIX standard sh